Search This Site

 • Power Cable - Is the power cable plugged in to the power supply on the back of the computer, and is it plugged from there into an outlet?
 If not, plug it in and give it a try.

 • Power Switch - On the back of your computer, connected to the power supply is a power switch.
-Ensure that this is in the on position.
+Ensure that this is in the 'on' position.
 If it is not, switch it over and try to turn on your computer again.

 • Disc Still in Drive - On older systems, if you leave the disc in the drive, you may see a message on-screen that says something like "Non-System Disk" or "Disk Error", remove the disk from the drive and try rebooting.